-Google Shopping is essentially a paid advertising platform, where product listings (or Shopping Ads) from merchants are displayed and indexed according to certain product information.
+Google Shopping is essentially a cost per click product advertising platform, where product listings (or Shopping Ads) from merchants are displayed and indexed according to certain key word product descriptions and bidding .

 Unlike online marketplaces like Amazon, Shopping doesn’t show organic results.
 Every product listing is paid for by the merchant, who is charged for clicks or conversions from the platform.
 Shopping products can be filtered by seller, brand, color, style, price and department and clicking on a listing redirects the user to the retailer’s online store and the product landing page.

 Google Shopping requires a merchant to make use of the entire Google Ads ecosystem; that is, the merchant needs to have a Google Merchant Center, Google Ads account and Google Analytics.
 The exchange of data is facilitated through all these platforms so the merchant can list products, manage bids and create campaigns and track performance via key metrics.
 Check out or posts on linking your Ad and Analytics accounts, and linking your Ad account to the Merchant Center.

 The Google Merchant Center account is a product dashboard where you can create your product data feed- an organized list of your products and their attributes which Google will use to retrieve and display your product info.
 On the Merchant Center, you must claim and verify your website in order to push your feed.
 Try to do this as soon as possible, as verification can take 3 – 10 days.

 Since Google wants to offer the best possible shopping experience, they won’t hesitate to reject your product listings if images are low quality.
 This is why Google has guidelines for your product images as well as product data specifications; if certain requirements aren’t met, Google may pause your ads.